-- These cereal treats are perfect for sharing at potlucks, make them for parties, or a simple afternoon snack.
+- These cereal treats are perfect for sharing at potlucks, parties, or a simple afternoon snack.
 They make a great portable snack for hikes or a picnic.
-Don't forget to tuck a square into your kid's lunchbox
+Don't forget to tuck a square into your kid's lunchbox.

 - This is an easy recipe that takes minutes to make.
-Really, 15 minutes and you will have a fun treat.
+Really, in 15 minutes, you will have a fun treat.